Campus Improvement Plan

 Goals

 Goal 2: STUDENT SUPPORT.
-Westchester Academy For International Studies students will benefit from multi-tiered systems of support.
+Westchester Academy For International Studies students will benefit from multi-tiered systems of support

-Performance Objective 1: CORE CHARACTERISTICS OF A T-2-4 READY GRADUATE: By June 2025, Westchester Academy For International Studies will implement at least three strategies that advance the focus on Core Characteristics for every child.
+Performance Objective 1: CORE CHARACTERISTICS OF A T-2-4 READY GRADUATE: By June 2026, Westchester Academy For International Studies will implement at least three strategies that advance the focus on Core Characteristics for every child.

 Evaluation Data Sources: Campus calendar and newsletters

-Staff Responsible for Monitoring: ILT
+Staff Responsible for Monitoring: Administrators

-Performance Objective 2: INTERVENTIONS
+Performance Objective 2 - INTERVENTIONS

 Goals

 Goal 2: STUDENT SUPPORT.
-Westchester Academy For International Studies students will benefit from multi-tiered systems of support.
+Westchester Academy For International Studies students will benefit from multi-tiered systems of support

-Performance Objective 2: INTERVENTIONS: By June 2025, Westchester Academy For International Studies will implement TIER interventions with students identified as needing academic or behavioral supports.
+Performance Objective 2: INTERVENTIONS: By June 2026, Westchester Academy For International Studies will implement TIER interventions with students identified as needing academic or behavioral supports.

 Evaluation Data Sources: Multiple measures

-Staff Responsible for Monitoring: Admin, MCLs, Instructional Spec.
+Staff Responsible for Monitoring: Administrators

 Performance Objective 3 - POST-SECONDARY PLANNING